MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMExchangeServer.md

 ## DESCRIPTION
 The **New-CMExchangeServer** cmdlet configures a new Microsoft Exchange Server connector in Configuration Manager.
 An Exchange Server connector synchronizes and manages the device enrolled by the Exchange Server.
-For more information, see [Configuration Manager 2012 Exchange Connector Implementation in Microsoft IT](https://go.microsoft.com/fwlink/?LinkId=286314) on TechNet.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.